Heimbach’s arrest amounted to a funhouse mirror being held up to one of the far right’s most cartoonish and bleak incarnations in recent memory.

 “We’ve got a lot of former IE members that are party members and things like that.
 But of the guys that are still in it, I was very impressed this weekend by the few IE guys that were there, that did a really impressive job.”

 It is hardly surprising to see the recruit-hungry Heimbach praising IE’s growing membership while casting aspersions on its leadership.
 When IE’s newly appointed executive director, Patrick Casey, waded into the optics debate in late January with a tweet disparaging TWP’s shrill presentation, Heimbach responded in the TWP Discord server with, “omg.
-FUCK THIS NIGGER.”
+F--- THIS N-----.”

 Heimbach and Hovater’s mock outrage over alleged counter-signaling of Richard Spencer is also suspect, given that Heimbach initially banned TWP members from attending the Michigan State event after he was personally disinvited.
 He was later allowed to attend but did not share the stage with Spencer.